-- High quality and Express quality photos and videos backed up before June 1, 2021, won’t count toward your Google Account storage.
+- Any photos or videos you’ve backed up in High quality or Express quality before June 1, 2021 won’t count toward your Google Account storage.

 Manage your storage

 You can use the storage management tool to know how much storage space you have left, clean up storage, and get more storage.

 - Find out how much storage you have left.